I received this book from the author in return for an honest review.

 While this book is based in London it brings Zaq’s heritage and life to the forefront.
 Different languages are used within the novel and while I did not know what was being said, Zaq’s reversion to English helped me to gain an understanding of the conversation.
 This inclusion of language and other cultures really brings the novel to life and has a brilliant sense of verisimilitude.
 Living in Plymouth I am secluded from a lot of religion and cultures so to gain an understanding through books is a brilliant way to educate myself and others without possibly noticing.

 The conclusion is dramatic for a story set in London and pulled off with ingenuity and a lot of luck.
 While I’m not sure if those actions could have been pulled off in real life Anwar sure and steady writing makes it believable and enables you to have faith in the characters.

 Overall I loved the novel.
-While some parts of the plot seemed slightly far-fetched, Anwar has created a true to London novel which educates while it entertains.
+While some parts of the plot seemed slightly far-fetched, Anwar has created a true to London novel which entertains.
 If you are looking for a change of pace with mystery/action novels then this is the one for you.